-Our ESSA underperforming subgroups are Black/African American, White, Students with Disabilities, Multiracial and Economically Disadvantaged students.
-All of our Black/African American, White, Multiracial students are included in both the Students with Disabilities and Economically Disadvantaged subgroups.
-Our school monitors each individual student's progress monitoring data, academic grades, behavioral performance, and attendance.
-Each student we serve has an Individualized Education Plan that is reviewed annually.
-In addition, teachers/case managers monitor student academic and behavioral data when planning, during instruction, and after each assessment cycle.
-The School Based Leadership Team utilizes a data driven dialog protocol and continuous improvement cycle model to analyze data, identify barriers, and design actionable next steps.
-The Child Study Team meets twice per month to monitor student attendance.
-All SIP goals and action steps are reviewed mid-year and adjustments are made based on current data.
+Our ESSA underperforming subgroups are Black/African American, White, Students If this Area of Focus with Disabilities, Multiracial and Economically Disadvantaged students.
+All of our is not related to one Black/African American, White, Multiracial students are included in both the or more ESSA Students with Disabilities and Economically Disadvantaged subgroups.
+Our school subgroups, please monitors each individual student's progress monitoring data, academic grades, describe the behavioral performance, and attendance.
+Each student we serve has an process for Individualized Education Plan that is reviewed annually.
+In addition, teachers/case progress monitoring managers monitor student academic and behavioral data when planning, during the impact of the instruction, and after each assessment cycle.
+The School Based Leadership Team Area of Focus as it utilizes a data driven dialog protocol and continuous improvement cycle model to relates to all ESSA analyze data, identify barriers, and design actionable next steps.
+The Child Study subgroups not Team meets twice per month to monitor student attendance.
+All SIP goals and meeting the 41% action steps are threshold according reviewed mid-year and adjustments are made based on current data. to the Federal